 QEST Scholars Create Narnia Figures for Yorkshire Church

-Matthias Garn + Partner are currently working on a series of fourteen stone carved figures of characters from the Chronicles of Narnia for the exterior of St Mary’s Church, Beverley in Yorkshire.
+Matthias Garn + Partner are have been working on a series of fourteen stone carved figures of characters from the Chronicles of Narnia for the exterior of St Mary’s Church, Beverley in Yorkshire.
 The CS Lewis Company Ltd granted permission for the carvings to be based on these characters, and the highly competitive tender for carrying out of the work was won by Matthias Garn + Partner, with some figures sub-contracted to fellow QEST Scholar Andrian Melka.
 Matthias set up his own business in 2004 and his team have worked on ecclesiastical buildings across the UK to acclaim.

 “For centuries there were carvings in these spaces on the outside walls,” explains Roland Deller, Director of Development for the church, “but over time they have weathered away completely.
 We don’t have any pictorial evidence to show us what was there, so have no way of reconstructing the original carvings.
 And so we decided to commission something new, to reflect more recent times.”